PrototypeZone/ceng317/README.md

 https://www.sparkfun.com/categories/tags/qwiic-movement
 https://www.sparkfun.com/categories/tags/qwiic-environmental
 https://www.sparkfun.com/categories/tags/qwiic-other
-When choosing a sensor/effector Consider your interest, cost, the I2C address, whether it duplicates something already available on the Sense Hat, and ease of development, for example:
+When choosing a sensor/effector Consider your interest, cost, the I2C address, whether it duplicates something already available on the Sense Hat, and ease of development.
+Typiccal choices are I2C sensors/effectors, Dallas one wire and SPI sensors/effectors often require more harware software work, while simple On/Off digital sensors/effectors such as breakbeam, IR proximity, and capacitive touch are too simple unless multiples are considered.
+Some Qwiic options are problematic for example:
 https://www.sparkfun.com/categories/tags/qwiic-gps
 The 0x10 XA1110 GPS Breakout it not a good choice since we don't have access to a solid GPS signal in the classroom.
 Note: Stemma QT uses the same 4 Pin JST SH 1.0mm pitch connectors as Qwiic (Black for GND, Red for V+, Blue for SDA, Yellow for SCL).
 Keep in mind the logic on the Raspberry Pi is 3.3V only.